Clastify logo

 Modelling matter as particles

 Matter is any material that has mass and occupies volume.
-Chemists describe matter with a particulate model: a visible sample is treated as a huge collection of tiny particles.
-The model explains why substances have fixed compositions, why mixtures can be separated, and why chemical reactions rearrange particles instead of making matter appear or disappear.
+Chemists describe matter with a particulate model: a visible sample is imagined as a huge collection of tiny particles.
+This model explains why substances can have fixed compositions, why mixtures can be separated, and why chemical reactions rearrange particles instead of making matter appear or disappear.

 An atom is the smallest particle of an element that retains that element’s chemical identity.
-We open up the atom properly in Structure 1.2.
-For now, the useful point is simple: atoms of different elements can be rearranged and bonded in different ways.
+Structure 1.2 opens up the atom properly.
+For now, the key idea is straightforward: atoms of different elements can be rearranged and bonded in different ways.

 Elements, compounds and mixtures

 An element is a pure substance composed of only one type of atom and cannot be chemically decomposed into simpler substances.
 Copper, oxygen and sulfur are elements.
-You cannot split an element into simpler chemical substances by heating, filtering or dissolving it.
+Heating, filtering or dissolving an element will not split it into simpler chemical substances.
 In chemical symbols, an element is shown by one or two letters, such as C, Na or Fe.

 A compound is a pure substance composed of atoms of two or more different elements chemically bonded in a fixed ratio.
 Water contains hydrogen and oxygen in a fixed particle ratio; sodium chloride contains sodium and chloride ions in a fixed ratio.
-A compound has its own properties, not just an average of the properties of the elements in it.
+A compound has its own properties.
+They are not just an average of the properties of the elements it contains.
 For example, a compound containing a reactive metal and a poisonous gas may be a stable crystalline solid.

 A chemical bond is an electrostatic attraction that holds atoms or ions together in a substance.
-Since compounds involve bonding, you need a chemical change to separate a compound into its elements, such as thermal decomposition or electrolysis.
-A simple physical technique will not do it.
+Since compounds involve bonding, separating a compound into its elements needs a chemical change, such as thermal decomposition or electrolysis, not a simple physical technique.

 A mixture is a material containing two or more elements or compounds that are not chemically bonded together and are present in no fixed ratio.
-The key phrase is “no fixed ratio”.
-One sample of salty water can be more concentrated than another and still be salty water.
+The phrase to watch is “no fixed ratio”.
+One sample of salty water can be more concentrated than another and still count as salty water.
 The components of a mixture usually keep their own chemical identities, so physical methods can separate mixtures.

 Image